Living Learning Communities (LLCs)

 Students in the Black Scholars LLC will be able to:

-This Living Learning Community is open to all qualified students enrolled in the College of Agriculture, Biotechnology and Natural Resources.
+This Living Learning Community is open to all students enrolled in the College of Agriculture, Biotechnology and Natural Resources.
 The College of Agriculture, Biotechnology and Natural Resources (CABNR) Living Learning Community offers incoming freshmen the opportunity to live and work with students who have similar academic goals and interests while also providing individualized mentorship and extracurricular activities.
-For more information and a complete list of eligible majors and eligibility requirements, please see the CABNR LLC webpage.
+For more information and a complete list of eligible majors, please see the CABNR LLC webpage.

 Goals